Volunteer Role: Controller

 We are looking for anyone who can confidently speak on the phone to other people, no previous experience is necessary as training and support is given.

-If you are interested please download an application form and complete it.
-Contact the supporters secretary to agree how to return the form, either scanned, posted or handed to us at an event or meeting.
-Email is email@example.com
+If you are interested please download an application form.
+Contact the supporters secretary if there is anything you would like to chat about.
+Email is firstname.lastname@example.org

 Downloadable form is at this link.
 Click here